secuditor/secuditor-lite/README.md

 Since it is based on Python code, some antivirus programs may incorrectly flag or block its operation.
 If you trust this application, you may need to create an **exception**, add it to a **whitelist** or **restore** the file from your antivirus software’s quarantine area.

-Microsoft Defender SmartScreen may also display a warning because **Secuditor Lite** is a new, verified application.
+Microsoft Defender SmartScreen may also display a warning because **Secuditor Lite** is a new application.
 When the SmartScreen warning appears:
 1. Click **“More info”**
 2. Verify that the **Publisher** is `Menahem Levinski`